nathanielmki/benfordParse/README.md

 ## How to Use

-From the start page, users are greeted by three input fields:
+From the home page, users are greeted by three input fields:
 * `Choose File`: Allows users to browse their filesystem and select a file for testing.
 * The second field allows users to specify which column the want to operate on.
 * Finally, the third field lets users name their output files